-Now that you know the truth about what’s happening behind-the-scenes, the thought of returning something may leave a sour taste in your mouth.
-Luckily, there’s other ways to let go of your unwanted goods without having them sent straight to a landfill.
+Now that you know the truth about what's happening behind the scenes, the thought of returning something may leave a sour taste in your mouth.
+Luckily, there are other ways to let go of your unwanted goods without having them sent straight to a landfill.

 1. Regift It